AghaAmil/programming-challenges-in-python/4-python-workout/README.md

 ## Introduction

+**Needs to be improved.
+Explain why I have prepared this.**
 This course offers 50 exercises from the renowned Python book titled “Python Workout (50 ten-minute exercises)”  by Reuven M. Lerner.
-You can access the author’s materials here: Python Tutor (pythontutor.com) provides an environment for executing code, while GitHub at https://github.com/reuven/python-workout allows you to download the code.
+You can access the author’s materials here:
+Python Tutor (https://PythonWorkout.com/) provides an environment for executing code, while GitHub at https://github.com/reuven/python-workout allows you to download the code and solutions to exercises in the code.

 > [!NOTE] Note
 > In contrast, my repository offers not only solutions but also a comprehensive collection of Python learning materials, tips, and tricks, as well as step-by-step guides on how to effectively address these challenges.